Bhanshu/guidepointlab/guidepoint/wp-content/plugins/multilanguage/readme.txt

 * Release date of Multilanguage.

 == Upgrade Notice ==

+= V1.1.8 =
+Usability improved.

+= V1.1.7 =
+Bug with displaying the list of languages was fixed. "mltlngg-{current language slug}" class type has been added to <body> tag for an ability to stylize content of certain language.

+= V1.1.6 =
+Ability to display aligned languages switcher in the site menu has been added.
+Bug with displaying alternative page links was fixed.
+The conflict with WooCommerce REST API was resolved.

+= V1.1.5 =
+Ability to add languages switcher into site menu.
+The column which displays translation availability has been added to the posts and taxonomies list.
+Displaying Language switcher widget as Drop-down languages list was changed.
+Ability to add custom styles.
+The Czech language file was added.
+Saving data for languages in admin panel has been improved.

+= V1.1.4 =
+Ability to add links to your current page for each language from your site into the tag <head> has been added.
+Ability to hide link slug for default language has been added.
+Widget with languages switcher has been updated.

 = V1.1.3 =
 The bug with default searching was fixed.
 The bug with plugin menu duplicating was fixed.